 Computed Tomography (CT) is the latest specialist imaging equipment to be added at Oakham Veterinary Hospital.
 The CT machine takes multiple, single slice x-rays and is able to create a highly detailed 3-dimensional reconstruction of the patient.

-The computer then uses sophisticated software to turn these images into a 3-dimensional reconstruction.
-Using the software, we can look at the highly detailed single slice images and the 3-D reconstruction to fully visualise and understand the location of the pathology.
+Using sophisticated software we can use the images to fully visualise and understand the location of the pathology.
 CT imaging is ideal for examining bone or soft tissue structures of the head and neck of horses, or anywhere in a dog or cat.

 With our specifically designed facility at Oakham we are able to image equine patients’ heads, necks and limbs.
 The region and size of the horse determines whether or not the imaging can be performed with standing sedation or requires a general anaesthetic.